-A digital watermark is a visually imperceptible, information-carrying signal embedded in a digital image.
+A digital watermark is a visually imperceptible, informationcarrying signal embedded in a digital image.
 A watermarking scheme can be classified as either robust or fragile.
 Robust watermarks are generally used for copyright and ownership verification.
 In comparison, fragile watermarks are useful for purposes of authentication and integrity attestation.
 A fragile watermark provides a guarantee that the image has not been tampered with and came from the right source.
-Many fragile watermarking schemes have been proposed in recent years, for example [1-5].
-Among them, Wong in [2] has proposed a blockwise fragile authentication watermarking and in [3] has improved it by using a public-key based scheme.
-Since then, some number of public-key based fragile watermarks have appeared in the literature [6-8].
+Many fragile watermarking schemes have been proposed, for example [1-3].
+Among them, Wong has proposed using a public-key based digital signature scheme [1-2].
 Using a public-key cipher, claims of image authenticity can be judged without the necessity of disclosing any private information.
 Moreover, solid cryptography theory makes this scheme reliable, when due cares are taken into account.
 The present paper will discuss what these "due cares" are.

-A digital signature [9, section 1.6] is an algorithm for ensuring integrity and authenticity of sensitive digital data.
+A digital signature [4, section 1.6] is an algorithm for ensuring integrity and authenticity of sensitive digital data.
 It computes a fingerprint of the data by using a hashing function, and then employs an asymmetric (public-key) cipher to encrypt the fingerprint with the originator's private-key.
 In the signature verification step, the hashing function is applied on the received data and the accompanying signature is decrypted using the signer's public-key.
 The results are expected to match, unless the data or signature are corrupted or faked.

+The ability to localize where the alterations have taken place is obviously a desirable property.
 Classical digital signatures are able to detect alterations in signed data but not to locate them.
-In contrast, most fragile watermarking techniques provide the ability to localise where the alterations have taken place, for this is obviously a desirable property.
 Wong proposed dividing an image into blocks and independently signing each block.
 The signature is then embedded in the least significant bit (LSB) of every pixel in the image.
-This scheme makes it possible to localise where the alterations are situated, but it presents many flaws.
-One of such flaws is its weakness against a mere block cut-and-paste attack (see figure 2) and Holliman and Memon's counterfeiting attack [10].
-Even the recent technique proposed by Li et al. [6] fails to hinder these attacks.
-Another flaw of Wong and Li's techniques is the weakness against the well-known birthday attack.
+This scheme makes it possible to localize where the alterations are situated, but it presents many flaws.
+One of such flaws is its weakness against the "birthday attack," as pointed out by Holliman and Memon [5] and, independently, by ourselves [6-7].
+Wong's scheme is also insecure against a mere block cut-and-paste attack (see figure 2).

-Holliman and Memon [10] and, independently, ourselves [7-8] conclude that the use of contextual information can mend some of the weaknesses of blockwise-independent watermarking schemes.
+The works [5-7] conclude that the use of contextual information can mend some of the weaknesses of blockwise-independent watermarking schemes.
 Using contextual information, the signature of a block is considered valid only if it is surrounded by correct blocks (see figure 1).
-In this case, if a block B is changed, the signature verification will fail in all those blocks that depend on B. Thus, a number as small as possible of dependencies is desirable for an accurate localisation of image changes.
-In the present paper, we propose making the signature of each block depend on only one other block, in order to maximise the change localisation resolution.
-The precise scan order does not matter.
-For example, zig-zag-scan (figure 1c) or raster-scan (figure 1d) are both well-suited.
-We call this scheme hash block chaining, version 1 (HBC1), reminiscent of the cipher block chaining construction [9, algorithm 7.13].
+In this case, if a block B is changed, the signature verification will fail in all those blocks that depend on B. Thus, a number as small as possible of dependencies is desirable for an accurate localization of image changes.
+In the present paper, we propose making the signature of each block depend on only one other block, in order to maximize the change localization resolution.
+We call this scheme hash block chaining, version 1 (HBC1), reminiscent of the cipher block chaining construction [4, algorithm 7.13].

-Nevertheless, Holliman and Memon [10] did not notice that any context-dependent scheme (including HBC1) is susceptible to another kind of forgery technique that we call a transplantation attack.
+Holliman and Memon [5] did not notice that any contextdependent scheme (including HBC1) is susceptible to another kind of forgery technique that we call a transplantation attack.
 Moreover, although a classic birthday attack cannot be performed against HBC1, we will present a new improved birthday attack that can effectively be mounted against HBC1.
-We will show that an improved form of hash block chaining, HBC2, which makes use of nondeterministic digital signature (instead of RSA, which is deterministic) and signature-dependency (instead of content-dependency), can prevent these kinds of attack.
+We will show that an improved form of hash block chaining, HBC2, which makes use of nondeterministic digital signature and signature-dependency, can prevent these kinds of attack.